Sonu-kumar-cse/isothetic-cover/README.md

 note:-
 "please do full screen terminal while running"
-"give grid size between 3 and 6 only for this particular input example"
+"give grid size between 3 and 6 only for this particular input example else it will not work or give segmentaion er"

 to compile-